 In Service Request procedure, N2 Handover prodcure, Xn Handover procedure, and when receiving Subscriber Data Update to AMF, the AMF includes the authorization information in NGAP message sent to NG-RAN.

 After NG-RAN receives the authorization information in the NGAP message from the AMF that the UE is authorized as an Intermediate UE, it does not release the UE to RRC_IDLE state afterwards.
-The UE can be released to RRC_INACTIVE when needed.
+The UE can be released to RRC_INACTIVE when needed, in which case the NG-RAN assigns a suitable RNA and the NG-RAN need to perform RAN paging before the UE can act as a Intermediate UE.

 6.X.2.2 AIOTF Keep Track of Intermediate UE